 Please either click the “Apply Now” button at the top of the page or click the link below:

 Registration and Audition Fees

-There is a one-off registration fee of £25 to register (for entry 2019) to use the service.
-The Bristol Old Vic Theatre School also charges an audition administration fee of £75 to cover the cost involved in arranging and delivering auditions.
-Both fees are payable through UCAS.
+There is a one-off registration fee of £25 to register to use the service.
+The fee is payable through UCAS.